osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 Programming Language and Running Platform
 -----------------------------------------

 The OMF 1.0 specification is written to be language and platform-agnostic.
-To start sending data to an OSIsoft PI system, all that you need is an HTTP client and JSON libraries.
+To start sending data to OSIsoft PI Server, all that you need is an HTTP client and JSON libraries.
 For your convenience, OSIsoft provides several code samples  written in Python 3.X, NodeJS and Microsoft C#.
 Note, that you may use the samples only as reference material; the samples are not intended to be used in production systems.